Municipal Government Bonds (Munis)

 Deficient Disclosures by Municipal Bond Issuers

 The SEC cannot, by law, enforce any action to require disclosure, but can only take action in cases of fraud.
-Furthermore, the SEC excludes issuers with less than $10 million of outstanding debt from disclosure requirements, and issuers of debt with terms equal to or shorter than 9 months do not have to file an annual disclosure.
+Furthermore, the SEC excludes issuers with less than $10 million of outstanding debt from disclosure requirements, and issuers of debt with terms equal to or shorter than 9 months need not file an annual disclosure.
 The SEC does require, however, that no new bonds can be issued unless the issuer is current with the most recent 5 years of required filings.

 This article from Bloomberg (10/28/2009) also illustrates that municipalities pay higher interest rates because of the lack of disclosure.
 Specifically, it points out that: